fredo-dedup/SimpleMCMC.jl/README.md

 `+=`, `-=` and `*=` | -

 ## The model function
 Calling the solving and MCMC sampling tools will generate the model function transparently, so you do not need to go through this step.
-You can however call the `generateModelFunction` method to get the model function with or without gradient code if you need to.
+If needed, you can however call the `generateModelFunction` method to get the model function with or without gradient code.

 `mf, nparams, map, init = generateModelFunction(model, gradient=false, debug=false, x=., y=., etc.)`